NathanDunning/Visualising-Transport-Networks/M2_Architecture/project_architecture.md

 ​	Resources are ill at critical times in the project will lead to functionalities not performing as expected will lead to failure of delay of deployment of the program.

+​	g.
+Data breach

+​	If data breach from inner of the team, the team member would be liable if the data breach results in a lawsuit.